 Let's say you were assigned 2 hours to test and you submitted 1 medium severity bug in that time period.
 1 issue in 2 hours will make your expert productivity 0.5.

-At Testlio, majority of our testers are trained experts and our benchmark for expert productivity is 0.6 for testers performing exploratory testing tasks.
+At Testlio, the majority of our testers are trained experts and our benchmark for expert productivity is 0.6 for testers performing exploratory testing tasks.

 Bug Report Quality - This indicates how well you format your bug reports.
 The expected rate is 5.
 In order to get 5 points, you need to have a clear title that matches requirements, full content (covering environment, steps to reproduce and results) and 2 mandatory attachments - a log file and screen recording.